 As long as your financial information is accurate, calculating EBITDA is straightforward.
-It’s considered reliable by investors, though the Generally Accepted Accounting Principles, or GAAP, does not accept it.
-We’ll look at why below.

-How to Calculate EBITDA
+Formulas to Calculate the EBITDA

-EBITDA = (Net Profit) + (Interest) + (Taxes) + (Depreciation) + (Amortization)
+EBITDA = (Net Income) + (Interest) + (Taxes) + (Depreciation) + (Amortization)

 To correctly calculate EBITDA, it’s essential to have the full depreciation and amortization number.
 All of the information you need to complete either formula should be available on your balance sheet.